boldflight/BibleConverter/test_EPUB/output/1sam.md

 [1] The **Lord** said to Samuel, “How long do you intend to mourn for Saul?
 I have rejected him as king over Israel.
 Fill your horn with olive oil and go.
 I am sending you to Jesse in Bethlehem, for I have selected a king for myself from among his sons.”

 [2] Samuel replied, “How can I go?
 Saul will hear about it and kill me!”
-But the **Lord** said, “Take a heifer with you and say, ‘I have come to sacrifice to the **Lord.’**
+But the **Lord** said, “Take a heifer with you and say, ‘I have come to sacrifice to the **Lord.**'
 [3] Then invite Jesse to the sacrifice, and I will show you what you should do.
 You will anoint for me the one I point out to you.”

 [4] Samuel did what the **Lord** told him.
 When he arrived in Bethlehem, the elders of the city were afraid to meet him.
 They said, “Do you come in peace?”